 Justinianic Plague Not a Landmark Pandemic?

 December 2, 2019 – Until recently, the Justinianic Plague was thought to have killed up to half of the population of the Mediterranean between 541 and 750 CE.
-Departments of Biology and History professor Tim Newfield and a team of interdisciplinary researchers analyzed diverse datasets which evidence landscape, economic and demographic trends and found that this disease outbreak likely resulted in far fewer deaths than previously imagined.
+Departments of Biology and History professor Tim Newfield and a team of interdisciplinary researchers analyzed diverse datasets that evidence landscape, economic and demographic trends and found that this disease outbreak likely resulted in far fewer deaths than previously imagined.

 First Cross-Discipline Analysis